Finland's Dairy Industry

 Key Dairy Enterprises and Plants

-Several key enterprises dominate Finland's dairy market, including:
+Several key enterprises dominate Finland's dairy market:

-- Arla Finland: With its plant located in Sipoo.
+- Arla Finland: Plant located in Sipoo.

-- Ingman: Also maintains a plant in Sipoo.
+- Ingman: Plant in Sipoo.

 List of Dairy Farms